-- 5.43 We understand the importance of keeping those reporting ASB updated about the progress of their case.
+5.43 We understand the importance of keeping those reporting ASB updated about the progress of their case.
+Upon initial contact, an agreed method of contact and frequency will be determined between the customer and the ASB Officer.
 Often resolving ASB most effectively involves considering the needs of the person causing the harm and taking action as a result.
 The council, therefore, needs to be careful to balance the need to update the person reporting ASB on our actions, without breaching data protection laws by sharing personal and sensitive information about another party.
-The council can only share information which it believes is legally disclosable. - 5.44 The council may also publicise actions that it has taken in an ASB case.
+The council can only share information which it believes is legally disclosable.

+- 5.44 The council may also publicise actions that it has taken in an ASB case.
 Sometimes this will be generic information, but it may also be information about specific individuals.
-The council commit to the following principles:

-- To publicise information about individuals only where lawful to do so (e.g., the matter relates to court action where there are no reporting restrictions) - To publicise information where there is a clear reason to do so (e.g., to ensure the community can assist us in managing the order, to reassure the community and encourage future reporting, to deter the offender breaching the order and/or to deter others from causing the same problems) - To consider the proportionate way/s in which to publicise which goes no further than achieving our legitimate aims. - To consider the circumstances and needs of the person whose information the council would be sharing. - 5.45 The council may use local media coverage, targeted leafleting and other publicity as considered appropriate, decided on a case-by-case basis.
+The council commit to the following principles: - To publicise information about individuals only where lawful to do so (e.g., the matter relates to court action where there are no reporting restrictions) - To publicise information where there is a clear reason to do so (e.g., to ensure the community can assist us in managing the order, to reassure the community and encourage future reporting, to deter the offender breaching the order and/or to deter others from causing the same problems) - To consider the proportionate way/s in which to publicise which goes no further than achieving our legitimate aims. - To consider the circumstances and needs of the person whose information the council would be sharing. - 5.45 The council may use local media coverage, targeted leafleting and other publicity as considered appropriate, decided on a case-by-case basis.